A brand new park is being created at the Oakland end of the San Francisco-Oakland Bay Bridge. Its working title is Gateway Park.

 The park will provide a distinct entryway to the East Bay that connects to the bicycle/pedestrian path on the bridge, and will open safe, multimodal public access to the shoreline, with its amazing vistas of the bay and the new bridge.

 Gateway Park will highlight the industry, infrastructure and ecology that have shaped the history of this spectacular stretch of shoreline.

 A Draft Environmental Impact Report (DEIR) has been prepared for the Gateway Park project.
-A Notice of Availability of the Draft EIR was released on January 29, 2018.
-The public comment period will run from January 29, 2018 to March 14, 2018.
+A Notice of Availability of the Draft EIR was released on January 29, 2018, and the 45-day public review and comment period ran from January 29, 2018 to March 14, 2018.

 The Gateway Park Working Group is made up of public agencies that include:

 - East Bay Municipal Utilities District

 - Port of Oakland

 - San Francisco Bay Conservation and Development Commission